FichteFoll/advent-of-code/2022/README.md

 I ended up deferring working on day 21 to the following day and skipped 22.
 I would end up working on that last.

+### Day 22

+I worked on this task as the last one, not because I found it difficult in particular but because I needed a break and hardly had time on that day.

+Part 2 was annoying
+and I quickly decided to go for a solution with hardcoded transitions.
+I ended up making some errors in the initial map, so I used a trick I found somewhere else:
+Moving 200 steps in any direction from any point should always wrap around to the starting position.

 ### Day 24